 Do you have a leak in your roof but aren’t exactly sure where it is coming from?
-If so, then please continue reading to learn how to detect the source of the leak.
+If you suspect your roof is leaking or can see discolouration on your ceiling, then continue reading to learn how to detect the source of the leak.

-Here are the general steps that a professional plumber will follow when it comes to detecting roof leaks:
+Here are the general steps that a professional roof leak detector will follow when it comes to detecting roof leaks:

 Step 1: Visual Inspection